-

 - APP 3 outlines when an APP entity may collect solicited personal information.

-- An APP entity solicits personal information if it explicitly requests another entity to provide personal information, or it takes active steps to collect personal information.
+- An APP entity ‘solicits’ personal information if it explicitly requests an individual or another entity to provide personal information, or it takes active steps to collect personal information.
+See Chapter 4 (APP 4) for where an entity has taken no active steps to collect the information.

 - APP 3 deals with when an APP entity can collect personal information, and how an APP entity must collect personal information.